Aviation Snips

 About Aviation Snips

-Aviation snips, also known as aviation shears or tin snips, are specialist hand-cutting tools designed for precisely cutting sheet metal, plastic, and other thin materials.
-Originally developed for the aircraft industry—hence the name—these versatile cutting tools have become indispensable across numerous trades and applications.
-With their distinctive compound leverage mechanism and strong, sharp blades, aviation snips deliver clean, accurate cuts through materials up to 1.2mm thick without causing distortion or leaving rough edges.
+Aviation snips, also known as aviation shears or compound tin snips, are specialist hand-cutting tools engineered for precision cutting of sheet metal, plastic, and other thin materials.
+Originally developed for the aircraft industry—hence their distinctive name—these versatile cutting tools have evolved into essential equipment across numerous trades.
+With their characteristic compound leverage mechanism and hardened, sharp blades, aviation snips deliver clean, accurate cuts through materials up to 1.2mm thick without causing distortion or leaving rough, jagged edges that require extensive finishing work.

-Whether you're working with aluminium, copper, mild steel, vinyl siding, or ductwork, aviation snips provide superior control and cutting performance compared to traditional tin snips.
-Features such as compound leverage systems, ergonomic soft-grip handles, and hardened steel blades ensure these tools deliver professional results on site or in the workshop, making them essential equipment for any tradesperson working with sheet materials.
+Whether working with aluminium, copper, mild steel, vinyl siding, or HVAC ductwork, aviation snips provide superior control and cutting performance compared to traditional tin snips or hacksaws.
+Features such as compound leverage systems that reduce cutting effort by up to 40%, ergonomic soft-grip handles that minimise hand fatigue, spring-loaded blade action for automatic opening, and hardened steel cutting edges ensure these tools deliver professional results on site or in the workshop, making them indispensable for any tradesperson working with sheet materials.

 Jargon Buster

-A mechanical advantage system that multiplies cutting force through additional pivot points, allowing users to cut through tougher materials with less hand pressure.
-Compound aviation snips require approximately 40% less effort than standard tin snips.
+• Compound Leverage – A mechanical advantage system incorporating multiple pivot points that multiplies cutting force, allowing users to cut through tougher materials with significantly less hand pressure.
+Quality compound aviation snips require approximately 40% less effort than standard tin snips, reducing fatigue during extended cutting tasks.

-The distance from the cutting edge to the back of the snips, determining how far into a sheet you can cut without obstruction.
-Greater throat depth provides more versatility for complex cutting patterns.
+• Throat Depth – The distance measured from the cutting edge to the back of the snips, which determines how far into a sheet you can cut without obstruction from the tool body.
+Greater throat depth provides increased versatility for complex cutting patterns and working away from material edges.

-The maximum thickness of material the snips can cut, typically expressed in millimetres or sheet metal gauge numbers.
-Most aviation snips handle 18-24 gauge mild steel (0.5-1.2mm).
+• Gauge Rating – The maximum thickness of material the snips can safely cut, typically expressed in millimetres or sheet metal gauge numbers.
+Most aviation snips handle 18-24 gauge mild steel (0.5-1.2mm), though capacity varies by model and material type, with softer metals like aluminium allowing thicker cuts.

-Cutting edges with small teeth that grip the material during cutting, preventing slippage and providing better control, particularly useful when cutting curved or circular patterns.
+• Serrated Blades – Cutting edges featuring small teeth that grip the material firmly during cutting, preventing slippage and providing enhanced control, particularly beneficial when cutting curved or circular patterns where maintaining the cutting line is critical.

-An internal spring mechanism that automatically reopens the blades after each cut, reducing hand fatigue during repetitive cutting tasks and improving productivity.
+• Spring-Loaded Action – An internal spring mechanism that automatically reopens the blades after each cut, reducing hand fatigue during repetitive cutting tasks, improving productivity, and maintaining consistent cutting rhythm throughout the workday.

 Who Uses Aviation Snips?